OssiB/hadoop-meetup/README.md

             moveToNextResultPage
                 parseData
  ```
-We collect data from following cities Helsinki,Espoo,Vantaa,Tampere.
-But it would possible to collect data
+We will collect data from the following cities: Helsinki,Espoo,Vantaa,Tampere.
+It would anyhow be possible to collect data
-from all cities using request ```http://asuntojen.hintatiedot.fi/haku/searchForm/fetchCities?lang=fi_FI```.
+from all cities using the request ```http://asuntojen.hintatiedot.fi/haku/searchForm/fetchCities?lang=fi_FI```.
-Respond will be json format
+The respond will be in json format
 ```json
 {
 cities: "[Akaa, Alajärvi, Alavieska, Alavus, Asikkala, Askola, Aura, Enonkoski, Espoo, Eura, Eurajoki, Forssa, Haapajärvi, Haapavesi, Hailuoto, Hamina, Hankasalmi, Hanko, Harjavalta, Hattula, Hausjärvi, Heinola, Heinävesi, Helsinki, Hirvensalmi,....
 ```

 #### Selecting data
-We will use [jsoup] library to parse data. [jsoup] has [jquery] like syntax so we can  grap all the  ```tr``` elements using code
+Next we will use [jsoup] library to parse data. [jsoup] has a similar syntax to [jquery so we can scrape all the  ```tr``` elements using code
 ```java
 Elements rows = doc.select("tr");
 ```
-We select rows which have at least ten child elements.
+We will now select rows which have at least ten child elements.
 Also we want to exclude data header row ..
 ```java
 for (Element row : rows) {
 	if (row.children().size() > 10) {